Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 [Designing an app's dashboard](#designing-an-apps-dashboard)
 2. Fine-grained temporal design.
 A set of activity-handlers for the user activities provided by the app are designed.
-Once an activity has been selected, an activity handler for that activity is launched.
+Once an activity has been selected (via the dashboard),
-Within the context of an activity handler all user controls are keyboard based
+an activity handler for that activity is launched.
-via a set of keyboard "shortcuts".
+Within an activity handler all user controls are direct-mapped to the keyboard.
 [Designing an activity-handler](#designing-an-activity-handler)

 EngageIDE is an IDE (included in the EngageUI toolkit)